jobscry/vz-backup/README.md

 With this app you can [reset](http://docs.djangoproject.com/en/dev/ref/django-admin/#reset-appname-appname 'reset docs') an app's model data and [loaddata](http://docs.djangoproject.com/en/dev/ref/django-admin/#loaddata-fixture-fixture 'loaddata docs') from an existing backup archive.

+Reloading from backup archive will fail if hash from model does not match file.

 *WARNING*

 Use at own risk.
 While I'm happy with the amount of tests, this app has not been tested very much with models that have ManyToMany or OneToMany fields.
 I predict some instability when reloading data from models that contain or require data from other apps.